 If you will forgive me for borrowing from the man obsessed with talking about “winners,” someone here is a “loser,” and it’s not Barack Obama.

 E.J.
-Dionne’s email address is [email protected] Twitter: @EJDionne.Wait, before you go…
+Dionne’s email address is [email protected].
+Twitter: @EJDionne.Your support matters…